-This blog is maintained by Freelance reporter Orrin Konheim who writes and reports for a number of publications as listed on the right and does press relations.
-Occasional guest posts also accepted.
+This blog is maintained by freelance reporter Orrin Konheim, who is a human interest reporter, a blogger for hire, and has worked in public relations as well.
+Links to some of his publications are listed on the right.
+Occasional guest posts are also accepted.
 Contact: Okonheim@comcast.net

 Thursday, August 18, 2016